IABTechLab/uid2docs/api/v2/README.md

 With the v2 updates to the UID2 API, you can now take advantage of the following:

 - Application API layer encryption that provides E2E content protection that prevents sensitive UID2 information from leaking to network operator or UID2 service operator.
-- Only POST methods with input parameters provided in the request body as in the JSON format and encrypted using a pre-shared key (PSK).
+- Only POST methods with input parameters provided in the request body in the JSON format and encrypted using a pre-shared key (PSK).
-- No URL-encoding of parameter values.
+- No more URL-encoding of parameter values.
 - The [POST /identity/map](./endpoints/post-identity-map.md) endpoint that now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.
-- In addition to the client `key` for [authetication](#authentication-and-authorization), a client `secret` is now required for encrypting API requests and decrypting API responses.
+- In addition to the client API `key` for [authetication](#authentication-and-authorization), a client `secret` is now required for encrypting API requests and decrypting API responses.
 - TBD

-## Compatibility and Upgrade Requirements
+## UID2 API v1 Compatibility and Upgrade Requirements

 Here's what you need to know about UID2 API v2 compatibility with v1:

-- UID2 API v2 is not compantible with UID2 API v1 and requires an upgrade.
+- UID2 API v2 is not compatible with UID2 API v1 and will require an upgrade.
 - The v1 endpoints will be supported until the migration process is completed, with the approppiate notifications issued in a timely manner and with ample advance notice.
 - Client keys have been upgraded to be compantible with both v1 and v2 API.
 - Authorization tokens that are previously shared with UID2 partners will continue to work for accessing only UID2 v1 APIs.